xingbpshen/prompt4trust/README.md

 python main.py --config {DATASET}.yml --log_folder {LOG_FOLDER} --trial_name {TRIAL_NAME} --test --ni
 ```

-## Acknowledgements
+## Acknowledgments
-This work was supported in part by the Natural Sciences and Engineering Research Council of Canada, in part by the Canadian Institute for Advanced Research (CIFAR) Artificial Intelligence Chairs Program, in part by the Mila - Quebec Artificial Intelligence Institute, in part by the Mila-Google Research Grant, in part by the Fonds de recherche du Québec, in part by the Canada First Research Excellence Fund, awarded to the Healthy Brains, Healthy Lives initiative at McGill University, and in part by the Department of Electrical and Computer Engineering at McGill University.
+This work was supported in part by the Natural Sciences and Engineering Research Council of Canada, in part by the Canadian Institute for Advanced Research (CIFAR) Artificial Intelligence Chairs Program, in part by the Mila - Quebec Artificial Intelligence Institute, in part by the compute resources provided by Mila (mila.quebec), in part by the Mila-Google Research Grant, in part by the Fonds de recherche du Québec, in part by the Canada First Research Excellence Fund, awarded to the Healthy Brains, Healthy Lives initiative at McGill University, and in part by the Department of Electrical and Computer Engineering at McGill University.

 ## Contact
 Please raise a GitHub issue or email us at <a href="mailto:xing.shen@mail.mcgill.com">xing.shen@mail.mcgill.com</a> (with the email subject starting with "[Prompt4Trust]") if you have any question or encounter any issue.